 After successful completion of course, the students should be able to CO1: Knowledge gain about supply chain management concept CO2: Conduct performance measurements of any supply chain.

-CO3: Capable to apply the SCM philosophy in the industry.CO4: Conduct of inventory management at inbound & outbounce
+CO3: Capable to apply the SCM philosophy in the industry.

 CO4: Conduct of inventory management at inbound & outbound supply chain level CO5: Understand the framework and scope of supply chain networks and functions.